 With Google Maps adopting reporting features, we see this option on both services.
 However, no other map app has been able to overcome Waze.

 Google Maps has a few reporting options, whereas Waze supports 10.
 The table below compares them all.

 |Object on road||✔️||✔️|

-Google Maps has started displaying the speed limit, but it is still under development and not available everywhere.
+Google Maps has started displaying the speed limit, but it is still under development.

-In the next section of Google Maps vs. Waze, we are covering the supported transport options.
-Google Maps is an all-rounder app offering driving, public transport, taxi, walk, and cycling routes.
+Google Maps is an all-rounder app offering driving, public transport, taxi, walking, motorbike, and cycling routes.
 The service has partnered with local transit agencies to display buses live on the maps.

-Waze contrarily supports cars, taxis, and motorcycles.
-There isn’t much difference between the car and taxi, but it can help in rare situations.
+Waze supports cars, taxis, and motorcycles.
+There isn’t much difference between a car and a taxi, but it can help in rare situations.

 Winner: Google Maps

 Another feature for Google Maps users is downloading maps.
 Users can download areas and navigate offline.

 You can’t manually turn on the offline mode.
 It, however, has a “Wi-Fi only” option to use maps offline.
 You can also turn off mobile data to use maps offline.